guettli/programming-guidelines/README.md

 help, since it is missing important information.
 And you have no clue where this warning comes from.
 You can use this solution:
 <http://stackoverflow.com/a/43232091/633961>

+You can use `strace -e inject...` to perform syscall tampering for the specified set of syscalls.

 ### Avoid magic or uncommon things